roboseb/pokemetrics/README.md

     I found this cool site called interfaceingame.com that basically just has clips and screenshots of in game UIs, very handy for informing some styling.

+November 17th, 2023

+    App is running real slow in the VM since I started styling.
+Not sure why exactly.
+Animations and everything are lagging even after updating some VM settings and basically removing all of the new styled stuff.
+Gonna try hosting it with github to see if it runs ok out of the VM.

+    Animations look fine on hosted site.
+As expected, there are unfortunately a myriad of errors when hosting compared to running locally.
+So I'll have to deal with those later.

+    Pretty easy work styling most of the buttons since I can just copy and paste the zelda btn format and css/JS take care of the rest.

 --To-Do--

 DONE-basic inputs